-ISDA supports the provisions in the Proposed Registration Rule which would allow substituted compliance for certain foreign derivatives dealers.
-However, we note that the Proposed Registration Rule deviates from the registration requirements of foreign dealers in NI 31-103, in that foreign derivatives dealers that will seek to rely on the registration exemption in Section 52 of the Proposed Instrument must be regulated under prescribed laws of a specified list of foreign jurisdictions (both the prescribed laws and the foreign jurisdictions to be identified in an Appendix to the rule not yet published).
-In contrast, under NI 31-103, a foreign dealer may rely upon the international dealer exemption in Section 8.18 of that instrument so long as it is registered in a category of registration in its home jurisdiction "that permits it to carry on the activities in that jurisdiction that registration as a dealer would permit it to carry on in the local (Canadian) jurisdiction."
+ISDA supports the provisions in the Proposed Registration Rule which would allow substituted compliance for certain foreign derivatives dealers.5 However, we note that the Proposed Registration Rule deviates from the registration requirements of foreign dealers in NI 31-103, in that foreign derivatives dealers that will seek to rely on the registration exemption in Section 52 of the Proposed Instrument must be regulated under prescribed laws of a specified list of foreign jurisdictions (both the prescribed laws and the foreign jurisdictions to be identified in an Appendix to the rule not yet published).
+In contrast, under NI 31-103, a foreign dealer may rely upon the international dealer exemption in Section 8.18 of that instrument so long as it is registered in a category of registration in its home jurisdiction "that permits it to carry on the activities in that jurisdiction."
 ISDA proposes that substituted compliance be an exemption that is available in the

-It is also noted, however, that ISDA is not aware of any evidence that the current model of derivatives dealer registration exemptions employed by most provinces of Canada, which are not conditioned on substituted compliance, is inadequate.
+5 It is also noted, however, that ISDA is not aware of any evidence that the current model of derivatives dealer registration exemptions employed by most provinces of Canada, which are not conditioned on substituted compliance, is inadequate.
 ISDA would be supportive of maintaining the status quo of derivatives dealer registration exemptions premised solely on the derivatives parties being EDPs.